batthias/angular-heldenreise/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
+Afterwards the code unfortunately has semicolons and stuff.

 ## Build